 So how do you go about making your logistics operation digital in order to meet disruptions and growing demands?

 Digital solutions for logistics optimisation and collaboration have proven to unleash great savings (up to 35% cost reductions and up to 50% carbon footprint).
-You can look for opportunities in several different areas: For instance, have you considered what the average truck fill rate is for your operation?
+You can look for opportunities in several different areas.
+For instance, have you considered what the average truck fill rate is for your operation?
 Or how much time is spent by your resources on data entry activities?
 Digital solutions can help optimise and streamline many of these areas.

 State-of-the-art architectures simplifies the process of integrating supply chain data with multiple standards, formats and communications channels.
 You only have to connect once – and everything is housed on a single platform.
 At the same time, it is possible to link your existing systems to these new platforms.

-As a logistics service provider, there’s no reason to be afraid of disruption from startups and tech companies.
+There’s no reason to be afraid of disruption from startups and tech companies.
 Instead, see them as a means to an end: enhancing and evolving your core business, while establishing ties to the innovation community.

-Driven by the pressures of competition, cost-reduction and performance, digital technologies are set to transform the logistics industry – with innovative cloud services and architectures playing key roles.
-For many logistics companies, however, digitally optimising operations has not been a strategic priority so far.
+Driven by the pressures of competition, cost-reduction and performance, digital technologies are set to transform the logistics industry.
+For many companies, however, this has not been a strategic priority so far.
 It most certainly ought to be.
 Making your logistics operation digital creates great opportunities for new business concepts, revenue generation, and improved efficiency.